2000 Summer Paralympics: Torch relay

-Torch Design
+Torch design

-How the Games logo became something real and physical, the theme of the relay was "Lighting the Way" because in addition to lighting the way to the Olympic Stadium, SPOC wanted this relay to also be an event to raise awareness about the culture of safe traffic, as this is still the biggest cause of paraplegia around the world.
+The theme of the relay was "Lighting the Way" because in addition to lighting the way to the Olympic Stadium, SPOC wanted this relay to also be an event to raise awareness about the culture of safe traffic, as this is still the biggest cause of paraplegia around the world.

 Made from the same material and with the same combustion system as its Olympic counterpart The Sydney 2000 Paralympic torch, was a real representation of the games logo and when fully assembled it weighed around 1.5 kg and was 72 cm tall, being minimally smaller than its Olympic sister.

 The torch was drafted in 1997 by one of the Sydney Paralympic Organizing Committee's (SPOC) in-house designers, who designed the first torch shell, referencing the layered, arched logo of the Sydney Paralympic Games.Between July 1998 and March 1999, the torch's design was refined and minimally changed by Sydney toolmakers and metal pressing specialists, G.A.& L. Harrington (GALH), which resolved issues relating to the interlocking shells, choke, filtering system, colours, surface textures and other elements.
 Following the media launch, on 8 March 1999, the company started torch production, making 1000 Paralympic torches (around 100 were made as a reserve supply) and 14,000 Olympic torches by early 2000.